 - Understand that the higher the chance of an attack and the more damaging it is, the more you should prioritize minimizing the associated risk.

 Having a countermeasure strategy such as the OpSec strategy helps in several ways.
 It allows you to be ready with a plan to eliminate risks and mitigate threats.
 In order to keep you proactive in your security posture, OpSec guides you to update your hardware, create and implement new policies, and train employees on newly executed security patrol services.
 Just keep your countermeasure practices clear and simple for better results.

-Operational security has become more important than ever in the post-pandemic world.
+Operational security or cloud security operation has become more important than ever in the post-pandemic world.
 Having an advanced security posture throughout the organization is crucial to prevent breaches from all endpoints.
 Operational security practices ensure that security and IT operations teams work together to rapidly and intelligently predict and address security concerns, especially in supporting a largely remote workforce that makes detection and prevention more difficult.
 Managed security services, security outsourcing, or consulting are some options availed by small and enterprise organizations to boost operational security throughout the organization.